arthurlacoste/js-slug-me/readme.md

 This is a simple javascript function that returns slugified string.
 The slugification is useful for URL build from accentuated strings.

 It replaces accentuated chars to non-accentuated and spaces by the minus sign.
 All other chars (non-alphanumeric) are removed or replaced.

+Work both in Node & browser environment.

-# Install
+## Install

 ```
 npm i slugme -S
 ```

-# Usage
+## Usage

 ```js
 const slugme = require('slugme');